motlaghi1/Messenger_app/Assets/Use_Case_Description/send_message_single_receiver_use_case.markdown

 6. The system clears the input field.

-7. The system sends the user's message to the selected recipient.
+7. The system pushes the user's message to the database.

+8. The system displays the sent message in the current message stream.

 ### Alternative Flows: